baychub/cb-gsg/getting-started.md

 - Installing the RSP Controller on Linux (Recommended)
 	- Clone RSP Controller repository
 	- Build and deploy
-- Running the RSP Controller Application on Linux
+- Running the RSP Controller application on Linux
-	- Start the RSP Controller Application
+	- Start the RSP Controller application
 - Using the Web Portal
 	- Open the web portal
 	- ((Other web portal tasks here))